eokoroii/osticket-prereqs/README.md

 <h2>Conclusion</h2>
 <p>
-  Through this lab, I learned how to configure a cloud-hosted Windows environment in Azure, install and configure the necessary web stack components (IIS, PHP, MySQL), and deploy the osTicket help desk platform.
-  This hands-on experience showcased the importance of correct file permissions, database integration, and user account management for a successful ticketing system.
+  At this point, osTicket is fully operational on my Windows Server VM.
+I can log in as an admin, configure departments, create tickets, and more.
+This sets the stage for deeper help desk management labs, covered in the next sections.
 </p>